Robust, fast, and efficient formation of stable tetratomic molecules from ultracold atoms via generalized stimulated

-We further note that, in our model, the couplings of both fields are nonlinear, which differs from Ref.~\cite{PhysRevLett.119.243902}, where only the coupling of the first field is nonlinear.
+We further note that, in our model~(\ref{6}), the couplings of both fields are nonlinear, which differs from Ref.~\cite{PhysRevLett.119.243902}, where only the coupling of the first field is nonlinear.
 In what follows, we demonstrate how the generalized STIREP adapts to the system to compensate for the nonlinearities induced by these couplings.
-To this end, we introduce two dynamical angles $\theta$ and $\phi$ to parameterize the state vector:
+Consistent with previous theoretical treatments, we ignore all decay rates in Eq.~(\ref{6}) to clarify the underlying physics.
+For the case with the absence of losses ($\gamma_{m, t}\!=\!0$), we have $|\psi_\mathrm{a}|^2\!+\!3|\psi_\mathrm{m}|^2\!+\!4|\psi_\mathrm{t}|^2\!=\!1$.
+On this basis, we introduce two time-dependent angles $\theta(t)$ and $\phi(t)$ to parameterize the state vector:

-Inserting this into Eqs.~(\ref{4}) we can get
+Inserting this into Eqs.~(\ref{6}) we can get